clay-good/blastauri/README.md

 - **Breaking change detection** uses 6 strategies (semver, curated database, registry metadata, API diff, heuristics, changelogs) but may miss some changes for packages without TypeScript definitions, `__all__` exports, or that aren't in our curated database.
 - **CVE data** has inherent lag.
 NVD is often days behind initial disclosure.
 - **Static analysis** won't catch dynamic imports, metaprogramming, or runtime-only usage.
 - **WAF rules** are mitigations, not fixes.
-They can have false positives and should be tested before delpoyed and monitored after being deployed.
+They can have false positives and should be tested before deployed and monitored after being deployed.
 - **API diff analysis** requires downloading package tarballs, which adds latency (~2-5s per version pair).
 - **GitHub repository checks** are rate-limited without authentication (60 requests/hour).
 Most analyses stay well within this limit.
 - **Python type analysis** requires Python 3 syntax.
 Python 2-only packages may have limited analysis.